 Platforms like Kickstarter can be a great place to start.
 If you create a product, say, Greeting Cards, you could create a Kickstarter campaign to raise the necessary funds needed to create a new collection, with all the profits donated to charity.
-A campaign like this gives you the freedom to get started while also helps you build an audience off the bat.
+You build an audience off the bat with a campaign like this and get set up at the same time.
 It’s a win-win.

 Laura Jane, Founder at Design Giving told the audience that one of the most unexpected elements of being a purpose-led brand is seeing people/customers share the product because it feels like they’ve done good.
 Being purpose led lends itself to organic sharing.
 People will use their brand to cement their own values.
 Sharing the fact that they’ve bought a purpose-led product helps them show off their own values.